heutelbeck/sapl-policy-engine/ECLIPSE.md

 SAPL generates an Eclipse Plug-in.
 This requires the tycho tooling for building and packaging.
 Eclipse itself cannot deal with this out of the box.
 Install the "M2E - PDE Integration" from the update site [Eclipse IDE integration for Maven](https://download.eclipse.org/technology/m2e/releases/latest).
 Use the "Help -> Install New Software..." menu in Eclipse.
 The update site should already be present.

-Further, in the "Install New Software..." add the update site (https://download.eclipse.org/eclipse/updates/4.4) and install "Eclipse PDE Plug-in Developer Resources".
+Next, determine your Eclipse version.
+Go to Help->About Eclipse IDE.
+In the dialogue there will be a version indicated: `Version: 2025-06 (4.36.0)`.
+The important part is the version in the brackets.
+Now, go to "Help -> Install New Software..." add the update site (https://download.eclipse.org/eclipse/updates/4.xx), where `xx` is the minor version as indicated in the version identified.
+In this case, 3.36.
+Now install all modules under "Eclipse Plugin Development Tools".

 ### Xtext Eclipse Plug-In